carlosles/flsbasi/README.md

 # flsbasi
-A more functional implementation of "Let's Build a Simple Interpreter"
+A more functional implementation of "Let's Build a Simple Interpreter" for a large subset of the Pascal language, including a source-level debugger.